Ira-Sim/bank_deposit/README.md

-# bank_deposit
+# Classification problem: Bank deposit decision

-Classification problem: The purpose of this project is to find which customers will make a deposit in bank.
+The purpose of this study project is to find out which customers will make a deposit in bank.